CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 - This is normal - view the first component before later ones unlock
 - Scroll through the images in Component 1 to unlock Component 2

+**PIN entry failing**
+- Make sure you're entering the correct PIN (4-6 digits only)
+- If you've forgotten your PIN, contact your training coordinator
+- Your coordinator can reset your PIN in Muninn Admin

+**PIN entry not appearing**
+- PIN authentication is optional - your department may not use it
+- If you expected a PIN prompt, check with your administrator

 ---

 ## Settings